-This was confirmed by the Federal Court in Press Metal Sarawak Sdn Bhd v Etiqa Takaful Bhd [2016] 5 MLJ 417 where it was held that in granting a stay under Section 10 of the Arbitration Act 2005, the court only needs to consider whether there is in existence a binding arbitration agreement or clause between the parties, which agreement is not null and void, inoperative or incapable of being performed.
-Referring to the Court of Appeal's decision in TNB Fuel Services Bhd v China National Coal Group Corp [2013] 4 MLJ 857, the Federal Court held that the question as to whether there is a dispute in existence is not a requirement to be considered as it is an issue to be decided by the arbitral tribunal.
+This was confirmed by the Malaysian Federal Court in Press Metal Sarawak Sdn Bhd v Etiga Takaful Bhd [2016] 5 MLJ 417 where it was held that in granting a stay under Section 10 of the Arbitration Act 2005, the court only needs to consider whether there is in existence a binding arbitration agreement or clause between the parties, that is neither null and void nor inoperative or incapable of being performed.
+Referring to the Malaysian Court of Appeal's decision in TNB Fuel Services Bhd v China National Coal Group Corp [2013] 4 MLJ 857, the Malaysian Federal Court held that the question as to whether there is a dispute in existence is not a requirement to be considered as it is an issue to be decided by the arbitral tribunal.

-This was reinforced in the recent case of Tindak Murni Sdn Bhd v Juang Setia Sdn Bhd [2020] 3 MLJ 545, where the Federal Court set aside a judgment in default over disputes that were contractually bound to be resolved by arbitration.
+This was reiterated in the recent case of Tindak Murni Sdn Bhd v Juang Setia Sdn Bhd [2020] 3 MLJ 545, where the Malaysian Federal Court set aside a judgment in default based on underlying disputes that the parties were contractually bound to resolve by arbitration.